jadjoubran/javascript-blog/src/posts/javascript-has-class.md

 ![](/images/javascript-has-class.jpg)

-It's great news that you don't need a library anymore to check if an element has a class or not, because you can now simply do it with a call to
+It's great news that you don't need a library anymore to check if an element has a class or not because you can now simply do it with a call to

     classList.contains("class-name")